UniversityOfPlymouth-Electronics/Embedded-Systems/getting_started/troubleshooting.md

 * On the ST Link, check the power light is GREEN and not red.
 If Red, this suggests the USB port may not be able to supply sufficient power.

+* If the debug fails, ensure there are no syntax errors in your code.
+If now, try unplugging your USB cable from your host PC and reconnecting it.
+In some cases, I have had to reboot the host PC to get debugging to work.

 ## Board Not Detected in MS Windows

 For Microsoft Windows, run Device Manager and check to see if the drivers are correctly installed: